MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

    :::image type="content" source="media/la-newproject-import-hostdefhf8.png" alt-text="Entering Alias, Host File Name and Schema of the Host File":::

-1. Select **Save All** to generate the HIDX. file.
-The following is the final view of the Host Files Metadata artifact.
+1. To generate the HIDX. file, select **Save All**.

+     The following example shows the final view of the host files metadata artifact:

    :::image type="content" source="media/la-newproject-import-hostdefhf9.png" alt-text="Generating HIDX file by saving the metadata artifact":::